bangsluke/bangsluke.github.io/docusaurus/docs/Product Management/ProductDiscovery.md

 Testing techniques are used to validate the assumptions we've made about the problem to be solved and the solutions we've proposed.

-> More information can be found on page 241 of Marty Cagan's book "[Inspired (How to Create Products Customers Love)](../product-management/research#inspired-how-to-create-products-customers-love)".
+> More information can be found on page 241 of Marty Cagan's book "[Inspired](../product-management/research#inspired-how-to-create-products-customers-love)".

 #### Testing Feasibility